-As of June 30, 2021, the City had one general obligation bond, several Lease Revenue Bonds (LRBs), capital loans and capital leases outstanding that are paid in whole or part by the General Fund.
-The chart on the next page shows only General Fund debt service:
+As of June 30, 2022, the City had one general obligation bond, several Lease Revenue Bonds (LRBs), capital loans and capital leases outstanding that are paid in whole or part by the General Fund.
+The chart below shows only General Fund debt service:

-Fiscal year 2021 General Fund Debt Service was reduced through normal debt service payments.
+Fiscal year 2022 General Fund Debt Service was reduced through normal debt service payments.